 Children of Blood and Bone

-So, when Pan MacMillan offered me a review copy, I literally jumped up and down in excitement.
+So, when Pan MacMillan offered me a review copy, I jumped up and down in excitement.
 However, once the book arrived, I started to get apprehensive.
 What if I didn’t like it?
 Of late, it seems my reading tastes have been contrary to popular opinion, and I so badly didn’t want to be disappointed in this one.

 About the Book